 Day 2: Dutchman's Stern

-After breakfast we make our way north to our walk at Dutchman’s Stern, near Quorn.
+After breakfast we make our way north to our walk at Dutchman’s Stern, just outside of Quorn.

 The walk today is a steep but steady incline through sugar gum forest to the top, where you will be rewarded with 360° views over the sweeping plains, Quorn and Lake Torrens in the distance.
 The path then makes its way through drooping she-oak woodlands back down towards the start of the walk.
 Along the way we cross paths with the famous long-distance Heysen Trail.

-After our walk we head to Quorn, an old railway town, to have a quick wonder around and stock up on anything extra you may need.
-From here we make our way in to the heart of the Flinders Ranges.
+After our walk we head back to Quorn, to stock up on anything extra you may need, as we then make our way deep into the heart of the Flinders Ranges.

 Day 3: Black Gap to Wilpena Pound